 What does freemium mean in SaaS pricing?

-Under the freemium pricing model, basic functions are provided without charge, but higher features need to be paid for.
-This go to market marketing strategy draws in a large user base and enables consumers to test the product out before opting to upgrade for more features.
+With the freemium pricing model, the basic functions are free, while one needs to pay for higher features.
+This go-to-marketing strategy attracts a huge user base, and allows consumers to test the product out before choosing to upgrade for more features.

 What does flat rate mean in SaaS pricing?